-Regulator opens consultation on 4G services; FttP and VDSL2 vectoring services launched, offering data at up to 100Mb/s; X-Labs develops mesh WiFi networks; MNOs call for committee to manage launch of LTE services; Didon submarine cable makes landing in Tunisia and is lit for services to Sicily and beyond; minority stake in Tunisie Telecom delayed through political difficulties; reform of Telecommunications Act initiated; government’s censorship of the internet s officially abolished; 3G mobile broadband growth outshines fixed-line broadband; report includes the regulator’s market data to December 2014; telcos’ financial and operating date to Q4 2014, recent market developments.
+Regulator opens consultation on 4G services; FttP and VDSL2 vectoring services launched, offering data at up to 100Mb/s; X-Labs develops mesh WiFi networks; MNOs call for committee to manage launch of LTE services; Didon submarine cable makes landing in Tunisia and is lit for services to Sicily and beyond; minority stake in Tunisie Telecom delayed through political difficulties; reform of Telecommunications Act initiated; government’s censorship of the internet s officially abolished; 3G mobile broadband growth outshines fixed-line broadband; report includes the regulator’s market data to January 2015; telcos’ financial and operating date to Q1 2015, recent market developments.

 Companies mentioned in this report:

 Tunisie Telecom (Tunicell), Orange (France Telecom), Ooredoo (Tunisiana, Orascom, Wataniya, Qatar Telecom/Qtel), Planet Tunisie, 3S GlobalNet, HexaByte, Tunet, Topnet, Divona Telecom, Thuraya, Nokia Systems and Networks (NSN), Huawei Technologies, ZTE, Alcatel-Lucent, Ericsson.